bootloopmaster636/kitshell/README.md

 ## ⏩️ Roadmap to stable

-- [ ] Workspace indicator and launchbar improvement
+- [ ] Media player and visualization
 - [ ] More settings in quick settings
-- [ ] Media player and visualization
 - [ ] Settings for personalization and theming
 - [ ] Polishing bugs
 - [ ] Code documentation and testing